 THIS DATE IN HISTORY: July 3

 2006: Steve Yzerman announces his retirement after 22 seasons with the Detroit Red Wings.

 The Red Wings select Yzerman with the No. 4 pick of the 1983 NHL Draft and name him captain three years later; at 21, he's the youngest player (at that time) to be named captain and fills that role for an NHL-record 19 seasons.

 Yzerman piles up points early in his career but develops into a more effective two-way player later on and helps the Red Wings win the Stanley Cup in 1997, ending a 42-year drought.
-They repeated in 1998 and win again in 2002.
-He retired with 1,755 points (692 goals, 1,063 assists).
+They repeat in 1998 and win again in 2002.
+He retires with 1,755 points (692 goals, 1,063 assists).

 "I've enjoyed every aspect," he says.
 "My whole career has really been a highlight in that I've really enjoyed playing.
 At the age of 5 and before that I really wanted to be an NHL player.
 It's all I ever wanted to do."

 Video: Steve Yzerman was Detroit's captain for 19 seasons

 1970: Teemu Selanne is born, in Helsinki, Finland.
 Selanne is the first-round choice (No. 10) by the Winnipeg Jets in the 1988 NHL Draft; he joins the Jets in 1992-93 and sets rookie records with 76 goals and 132 points.
 Selanne scores at least 50 goals in 1996-97 and 1997-98, and then has 48 goals and 94 points to help the Anaheim Ducks win the Stanley Cup in 2006-07.
 He ends his NHL career after the 2013-14 season with 684 goals and 1,457 points, NHL records for Finland-born players, and is inducted into the Hockey Hall of Fame in 2017.